Social and Financial Inclusion

-In 2020-2021 alone, our dedicated money advice service supported nearly 1700 people this year with vital financial and money advice, helping secure just over £1m of financial gain for customers.
+In 2021-22, our dedicated money advice service supported over 2000 households with vital financial and money advice, helping secure £856,429 of financial gain for customers.

 We can help tenants with budgeting advice, help to claim benefits and fuel advice, good value credit, and banking options.

 The service can also support new tenants with heating their home, registering for local services such as a GP or even connecting with local community groups, helping them stay in their home for years to come.